jonathanschultzNU/Redox-chain-efficiency/README.md

   Place input.txt in the same directory as main.m.
   Run main.m in MATLAB.
   View progress and output statistics in the MATLAB command window.
-  Check the results.mat file for detailed results, including rate matrices, quantum yield, and energy efficiency.
+  Check the output .png file for quantum yield and energy efficiency results Check the output .mat file for detailed results, including rate matrices, quantum yield, and energy efficiency.

-Outputs:
+Contents of the output .mat file:
   Quantum Yield (OUT.PLOT.QY): Quantum yield for each combination of ΔG and R (formatted for easy plotting in Origin Pro) Energy Efficiency (OUT.PLOT.EE): Energy efficiency for each combination of ΔG and R (formatted for easy plotting in Origin Pro)
   Rate Matrices (OUT.PLOT.RATES.kFET, kBET, k2G, k3G, k4G): Forward, backward, and recombination rates for each transition (formatted for easy